surnan/surnan/README.md

 # Hi there!
 I'm Suresh Nandlall 👋

-With years of experience in IT Support, I have developed a strong foundation in troubleshooting, system management, and user support.
-Now, I'm channeling my passion and professional experience towards being a developer.
+With extensive experience in IT support, I have built a solid foundation in troubleshooting, system management, and user support.
+I am now directing my enthusiasm and expertise toward a career in development.
 <br>

 ## Languages and Development Tools